Columns: No Margins, No Limits, No Kidding!

-If the family dog’s routine is upset by the holidays and he relieves frustration on firecrackers, turkey bones, or holiday decorations there are serious risks!
+If the family dog’s routine is upset by the holidays and he relieves frustration on holiday decorations or foods, be prepared for these serious risks!

 Stella Starr, Pet Perspectives

 No holiday would be complete without candy for the kids but chocolate can be deadly to dogs.
-Perhaps more so because this (instant information) says ii chocolate poisoning symptomscan be delayed as much as 24 hours after ingesting.
+Perhaps more so because ii chocolate poisoning symptoms can be delayed as much as 24 hours after ingesting.

-Xylitol, an artificial sweetener, is common in chocolate, chewing gum, and candy so keep all candy bowls and snack trays well out reach of all dogs.
+Xylitol, an artificial sweetener, is common in chocolate, chewing gum, and candy so keep all candy bowls and snack trays well out reach of any visiting dogs.
 Xylitol poisoning can be fatal to your dog or a visitor’s dog.
-Also, if you offer pet treats, make sure they are not those deadly jerky treats made in China!

-Also on the deadly-to-dogs list is garlic and onion, common in dressings, soups, and meat seasoning.
-This article suggests cooked garlic for flea and tick control so it is surprising that dogs are not extinct!
+On the do-not-feed lists for pets is garlic and onion, common in dressings, soups, and meat seasoning.
+I know a lot of dog owners use garlic for flea and tick control so it is surprising that dogs are not extinct!

 Holiday tables are special and pre-dinner snacks often include fruit.
-We advise not letting dogs nibble on grapes because of the toxic sprays, see Grapes-Are-Poison Myth.
-If a guest’s dog gets sick (more likely from travel, crating, or general excitement) you don’t want the owner doesn’t blame it on your centerpiece.
+Don't let dogs nibble on grapes because of the toxic sprays, see Grapes-Are-Poison Myth.
+I don't know but if a guest’s dog gets sick (more likely from travel, crating, or general excitement) you don’t want the owner to blame it on your centerpiece.

 Many people travel with their pets during the Holidays.
 Wisely, they don’t want to board them, especially at the veterinarian’s where there are sick pets!
-Short drive or long, refer to Car Safety & Winter Weather Tips from canine expert-AKC Judge Gammill.
-Also be sure your dog has a safe, escape-proof collar as shown here in Vital Tips For Managing Your Dog.
+Short drive or long, refer to Pet Safety Tips by canine expert-AKC Judge Gammill.
+Also be sure your dog has a safe, escape-proof identification collar.

-Be a mindful owner and don’t let your dog jump up on guests, especially with long toenails or un-groomed coat!
-If a dog is not trustworthy and well-mannered with children, he should be left in the car or tucked in a crate with his favorite chew toy.
+If you have a dog don’t let it jump up on guests, especially with long toenails or un-groomed coat!
+Same for cats that leave hair on any wool garment!
+If a dog is not well-mannered and used to children, he should be left in the car or tucked in a crate with his favorite chew toy.